-Closing a video with a cool outro background is recommended to leave a good impression to your audience.
-Instead of finishing abruptly your content, an outro reinforces your channel's brand: you can show your logo again, your identity, use music or audio content to wrap-up the watching experience.
-This can also encourage you viewers to watch related content by pointing them into the right direction.
+Closing a video with a cool outro background is recommended to leave a good impression on your audience.
+Instead of finishing abruptly your content, an outro reinforces your channel's brand: you can show your logo again, your identity, and use music or audio content to wrap up the watching experience.
+This can also encourage your viewers to watch related content by pointing them in the right direction.

 We've already seen how to create your own intro background.
 For an outro, simply follow the same steps!